oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/402-MobileLab.md

 ### About the Exercise Today ###
 In this exercise, we will:
-- Create custom APIs and define its endpoints for loyalty management.
-(TBD: Need to provide sample data for APIs with link in the common/assets/mobile folder)
+- Create the custom API and define its endpoints for loyalty management.
+We need the custom API with several endpoints for offer information query, QR code creation and offer result (e.g. reject or accept) update.
 - Associate the APIs with the loyalty management MBE.
 - Test the endpoints with mock data.
 (TBD: Need to provide sample data for APIs with link in the common/assets/mobile folder)
 - Implement the API for loyalty management.
 (We will provide the code for this here --> put link TBD: Need to provide sample data for APIs with link in the common/assets/mobile folder.)